MicrosoftDocs/visualstudio-docs/docs/python/learn-flask-visual-studio-step-03-serve-static-files-add-pages.md

 **Previous step: [Create a Flask app with views and page templates](learn-flask-visual-studio-step-02-create-app.md)**

 In the previous steps of this tutorial, you've learned how to create a minimal Flask app with a single page of self-contained HTML.
-Modern web apps are typically composed of many pages, and make use of shared resources like CSS and JavaScript files to provide consistent styling and behavior.
+Modern web apps are typically composed of many pages, and use shared resources like CSS and JavaScript files to provide consistent styling and behavior.

 In this step, you learn how to: